intersel/jamrules/README.md

 For example, connected to a dialog box of criteria managed with checkboxes, JamRules can be activated each time a criteria changes and so to alert the selected/unselected object of their new selection status.

-JamRules is your object filters best friend!
+JamRules is your object filtering best friend library!
 Ideal for product configurators, objects selection on criteria, ...

 [See JamRules in action](https://demo.intersel.fr/jamrules/tests/filterDocs.html) (source code in test/filterDocs.html)